santoshsmalagi/CPP/Part I - The Basics/Programming-Paradigms.md

 # Object-Oriented Programming Paradigm
 * **Characteristics**
   * Data structures and thier associated functions are packaged to form *objects* - *data encapsulation*
-    * Objects of the same type store data in their respective memory partitions, and share the associated functions
+  * Objects of the same type store data in their respective memory partitions, and share functions
-  * Data does not flow freely in the system, it is only accessible by the functions associated with it, in this way it is protected from accidental modification - *data hiding*
+  * Data does not flow freely in the system it is only accessible by the functions associated with it, in this way it is protected from accidental modification - *data hiding*
-  * Objects of different types interact with each other via functions by sending messages - *message passing*
+  * Objects of different types interact with each other by exchanging messages between functions - *message passing*
   * It suffices to know the message type and expected response without having to know the internal details of each other's functions or data - *data abstraction*
-  * A programming poblem is solved by creating objects (data + associated functions) and as a sequence of interactions between objects of different types
+  * A programming poblem is solved by creating objects (data + associated functions) and as a sequence of interaction between objects of different types
   * Emphasis is on the data rather than the procedure
   * Employs bottom-up approach to program design